-Get to know all the different types of cheesecake, just in time for National Cheesecake Day (July 30).
-Then try to decide which one you want to eat for the occasion.
+In honor of National Cheesecake Day (July 30), why not get to know all the different types of cheesecake?
+It might make it easier to decide which one you want to eat for the occasion.

 When you think “cheesecake,” there’s a good chance you picture some platonic ideal of a creamy, smooth, ivory dessert.
 But there are actually several different types of cheesecake, and while some would be content to lump them into New York cheesecake and everything else, we like to get more detailed.